Trzynastek/YugenPatches/README.md

-YungenPatches is a Firefox extension that modifies the YungenAnime website.
+YugenPatches is a Firefox extension that modifies the YugenAnime website.

 What it does:
 - Adds "My List" to the navbar.